Skip to Main Content

 HOW CAN THE LIBRARY HELP?

-Overview of library services, including Research Guides and personal librarian service, and popular library resources targeted to the needs of the class.
+Overview of library services, including Research Guides and personal librarian service, and library resources targeted to the needs of the class.

 -Searching as Strategic Exploration